Stephen Fisher-King is a beautiful baritone, with a taste of tenor!

 A classically-trained baritone, Stephen is a vibrant and exciting performer who takes as much delight in musical theatre as he does delivering opera’s most amazing arias.

-Currently starring in the hit productions of Classique (Stephen Fisher-King Sings with Strings), Hot Opera and SFK on Broadway, Stephen brings to life the awesome power of the voice.
+Currently starring in the hit productions of 70s Unplugged, Songs of the Seventies and On Broadway, Stephen brings to life the awesome power of the voice.

 Stephen was born and grew up in Canberra, the Australian Capital Territory.
 One of four children, he began singing lessons when he was nine years old.